Our Services

 Tingling in your fingertips isn't always serious, but sometimes it can signal a condition that needs prompt care.
 Consider seeing a healthcare provider if you experience any of the following:

-If you have risk factors for diabetes (family history, overweight, inactive lifestyle) and notice fingertip tingling, check your symptoms now with Ubie's AI-powered high blood sugar (hyperglycemia) assessment tool to get personalized guidance on whether you should schedule an appointment with your doctor.
+If you have risk factors for diabetes (family history, overweight, inactive lifestyle) and notice fingertip tingling, you can quickly check your symptoms with Ubie's AI-powered symptom assessment tool to receive personalized guidance on whether you should schedule an appointment with your doctor.

 Regardless of the cause, there are general steps you can take to support nerve health and reduce tingling: